 amakhosi (noun, plural) – Traditional leaders; chiefs (plural).
 From the isiZulu.

 Anglo-Boer War (noun) – War between the British and the Boers, the forebears of today’s Afrikaners, from 1899 to 1902.
 While strictly the Second Boer War – the first being fought from 1880 to 1881 – it was by far the more significant conflict.
-Today the Anglo-Boer War is also known as the South African War in recognition of the fact that while the principal combatants were the British and Boers, other nations and communities – such as Africans and Indians – also took part.
+Today the Anglo-Boer War is better known as the South African War.
+This recognises that while the declared war was ostensibly between the British and Boers, other people – Africans and Indians – also took part, and were victims of the conflict.

 Anglo-Zulu War (noun) – War between the British and the Zulus, fought in 1879.
-Most famous for the battle of Isandlwana, in which the British suffered their greatest single military defeat ever.
+Most famous for the battle of Isandlwana, in which the British colonial army suffered their greatest single military defeat ever.

 B: babbelas to bushveld